OOFMAN29803/Notebook-Revamped/README.md

 ## Notebook Revamped is a feature-rich notebook application that allows you to efficiently manage and style your notes with various formatting options.
 ---
-# This project isn't finished nor in a full release yet: Any bugs or feature requests are always helpful and welcome.
+## This project isn't finished nor in a full release yet: Any bugs or feature requests are always helpful and welcome.

+### Release Date 8th July

-Current version: Pre Release 2
+Current version: Pre Release 3

 ### Features:
 ---